zeke/devcenter-scraper/content/md/how-heroku-works.md

 * Each dyno gets its own [ephemeral filesystem](dynos#ephemeral-filesystem) - with a fresh copy of the most recent release.
 It can be used as temporary scratchpad, but changes to the filesystem are not reflected to other dynos.
 * [Logplex](logplex) automatically collates log entries from all the running dynos of  your app, as well as other components such as the routers, providing a single source of activity.
 * [Scaling](scaling) an application involves varying the number of dynos of each process type.

+## Next steps

+* Perform one of the [Getting Started](quickstart) tutorials to make the concepts in this documentation more concrete.
+* Read [Architecting Applications for Heroku](https://devcenter.heroku.com/articles/architecting-apps) to understand how to build scaleable apps that utilize Heroku's architecture.